ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 ## Assumptions

-1. The auxiliary variable is a good predictor of the target variable.
+This method assumes that the auxiliary variable is a good predictor of the target variable.
+This method also assumes that the contributor's target variable value in the predictive period is a good predictor of the target variable in the target period.
+This same assumption is also made for matched pair contributors' target variable values.
-2. If the auxiliary variable is not available for a target record, either there are other matched pair contributors in the same strata as that record or the contributor must have a response in the predictive period.

 ## Overall method

 The imputation method consists of a number of processes as detailed below.
 The method ends only when either there are no more missing values within the target variable or no more values can be imputed.
-The latter case is an error and thus a suitable error must be emitted.
+The latter case constitutes an error condition and will be handled according to the error handling behaviour defined below.

-In the case of any errors, the method will not return any output.
-In addition it will stop processing immediately.

 The method uses a link, in combination with a predictive value, to calculate an imputed value for a target record.
 This predictive value can either be